jstorimer/hooves/README.md

 Caveats
 --------
-Using this gem monkey patches Rack::Handler.default making Unicorn the default.
+* Using this gem monkey patches Rack::Handler.default making Unicorn the default.
+* This was written to work with Rails 3.
+Not sure what'll happen if you try it elsewhere.
+Let me know!

 ![](http://www.awesomeoff.com/images/entries/mainview/robocop_unicorn.jpg)